BerylAbeyThomas/Career-Recommendation-Website/README.md

 # Career Recommendation Website

 ## Overview
-The Career Recommendation System is a machine learning-based web application that analyzes resumes and provides personalized career suggestions.
+The Career Recommendation System is a **machine learning-based web application** that **analyzes resumes and provides personalized career suggestions**.
 It extracts information such as skills, work experience, and education from resumes using Natural Language Processing (NLP) and predicts suitable career paths using a Random Forest model trained on TF-IDF vectorized text data.
-The system also integrates Google Custom Search API to fetch real-time job listings based on the predicted career.
+The system also **integrates Google Custom Search API** to fetch real-time job listings based on the predicted career.

 ## Workflow
 ![image](https://github.com/user-attachments/assets/bbcd729f-c059-4b9c-bf19-e1ffbecd8739)

 ## Features
-1. Resume Parsing: Extracts structured information from PDF resumes.
+1. **Resume Parsing**: Extracts structured information from PDF resumes.
-2. Skill Extraction: Uses spaCy NLP to identify key skills.
+2. **Skill Extraction**: Uses spaCy NLP to identify key skills.
-3. Career Prediction: Employs TF-IDF and Random Forest for personalized recommendations.
+3. **Career Prediction**: Employs TF-IDF and Random Forest for personalized recommendations.
-4. Job Search: Fetches job listings using Google Custom Search API.
+4. **Job Search**: Fetches job listings using Google Custom Search API.
-5. Web-Based Interface: Built with Flask and JavaScript for easy interaction.
+5. **Web-Based Interface**: Built with Flask and JavaScript for easy interaction.

 ## Key Aspects
 #### 1. Model Evaluation